eyerean/festival-planner-be/README.md

 ```

-Mongoose is set to connect to the database that is declared in the config.js file.
+### Run

 Run `yarn install` to install all dependencies.

 Run `yarn start` to start the BE app.

-Run `yarn run dev` to start the app in dev mode.
+Run `yarn run dev` to start the BE app in dev mode. _(Currently runs same version)_

+The app runs on `localhost:3030`.

 To login in the FE app you need a user.
 Run the BE app and navigate to `localhost:3030/setup`.
 This will create user with name **Jane Doe** and password **doepass**.

+Mongoose is set to connect to the database that is declared in the config.js file.

 This project uses Express, Mongoose and has JWT authentication implemented.